israel-munoz/raffle-js/README.md

 Any modern browser should support this control.
 I even tested in IE10, which is the first IE version to support CSS Animations, and it worked fine.
 The audio is in both OGG and MP4 format for browsers support.

+##Notes
-**Note:** The `audioPlayer` control is used for the demo only.
+The `audioPlayer` control is used for the demo only.
 It's not actually part of the Raffle controller, and can be replaced with any other audio controller.
 Anyway, you can use this `audioPlayer` for any purpose ;)

+I used [http://listofrandomnames.com/](http://listofrandomnames.com/) to obtain a random list of names, but only for the demo.
+They can be retrieved in any form, and just added to the Raffle configuration.

 ##Usage
 First, you have to initialize the controller: